 The centerpiece of the control room is our 32 channel Rupert Neve Designs 5088 Class A discrete analogue console.
 The 5088 is the culmination of legendary electronics engineer Rupert Neve‘s 50-year career as a designer of classic, high-end audio consoles and analogue circuitry.
 If you’ve ever herd one (or saw the movie Sound City) you know why the name Neve is important and loved.
 Flexible, elegant and seriously powerful, the 5088 has the dynamic range, tonal versatility and frequency response needed to make professional records.
 In other words, it sounds like butter and looks fu%&@!king amazing doing it too.
 We round out the package with some tasty vintage outboard gear, a serious mic closet and 2″ tape with CLASP.

 To either side of the control room are two large isolation rooms that can each handle our beautiful baby grand piano or a full drum kit.
 Designed with band interaction in mind, there is great line of sight from the isolation rooms through the control room and into the live room.
 There is a third, smaller booth in back out of the line of sight too.

-Just outside the control room is the upstairs lounge and kitchenette with a never-ending coffee pot, a fridge and microwave for the band and some really comfy chairs.
+Just outside the control room is the band lounge and kitchenette with a never-ending coffee pot, our legendary tea selection, fridge, microwave, a desk and some really comfy chairs.
+There are tie lines in the lounge, as well as upstairs in the bell tower, for tracking in different sounding environments.

-Last but not least is the downstairs lounge and game room.
+Last but not least is the downstairs band lounge and game room.
 It’s 2,000 square feet includes a bar, dining table for eight, pool table, ping pong table, foosball table, regulation dart board, TV, couches galore and high speed wireless internet.
 You can also do some limited tracking from this space for a more reflective sound.